jr419/BRIDGE/docs/sensitivity.md

 - SNR increases symmetrically as homophily either increases toward 1 or decreases toward 0
 - This explains the "mid-homophily pitfall" observed in prior work, where MPNNs perform worst at ambiphily

-### High-Pass vs. Low-Pass Filters

-Our sensitivity analysis reveals when high-pass filters (using $I - \hat{A}$ as the graph operator) outperform standard low-pass filters:

-- High-pass filters achieve higher SNR than low-pass filters for all heterophilic graphs (edge homophily $h < \frac{1}{k}$)
-- Even for mildly homophilic graphs, high-pass filters can achieve higher SNR under certain conditions
-- The transition point depends on the number of classes and the order of homophily being considered

 ### Node-Level Bottleneck Analysis

 The sensitivity framework allows for node-level analysis of bottlenecks: